etheralpha/project-sunshine/README.md

 ### Introduction & Purpose

 Project Sunshine is an Ethereum community initiative to improve decentralization across the entire Ethereum ecosystem by aggregating and displaying decentralization data in an easy-to-interpret manner.
-The categories for decentralization aren't static, ideally, they'll begin simple and expand to cover many potential centralization metrics.
-Project sunshine doens't seek to generate primary data feeds, but rather to curate and encourage the development of feeds that are useful in promoting decentralization.
-We highly value community input and seek to become a visual manifestation of the community's beliefs regarding decentralization.
+The categories for decentralization aren't static.
+Ideally, they'll begin simple and expand to cover many potential centralization metrics.
+Project sunshine doesn't seek to generate primary data feeds but rather to curate and encourage the development of good feeds in promoting decentralization.
+We highly value community input and strive to become a visual manifestation of the community's beliefs regarding decentralization.

-Thanks to community efforts, many are now aware that client diversity is a key security factor of any decentralized blockchain.
+Thanks to community efforts, many know that client diversity is a crucial security factor of any decentralized blockchain.
 However, it's not the only risk vector.

-The purpose of Project Sunshine is to identify centralization vectors, determine the metrics to monitor, set danger/goal/target values for each, and then work with the community to meet those targets.
+Project Sunshine aims to identify centralization vectors, determine the metrics to monitor, set danger/goal/target values for each, and then work with the community to meet those targets.

 ### Goals and Targets

 Each decentralization category is visualized on a spectrum showing red (danger), yellow (caution), and green (good).
-At this time the gradient is subjective, but is intended to convey the need for action and risk to the network.
-Our ultimate goal is to develop evaluations that are less subjective and more empirical.
+At this time, the gradient is subjective but is intended to convey the need for action and risk to the network.
+Our ultimate goal is to develop less subjective and empirical evaluations.

 ![Project Sunshine](https://i.ibb.co/SRp3YB1/sunshine-screenshot.png)

 ### Overall Health

-The Overall Health is calculated by taking health of each individual metric and relative rating system and standardizing it against a global rating system.
-Those values are then averaged by weight of importance (currently all are equal) to obtain the Overall Health value.
+The Overall Health is calculated by taking the health of each individual metric and relative rating system and standardizing it against a global rating system.
+Those values are then averaged by weight of importance (currently, all are equal) to obtain the Overall Health value.

 ### History